 Option 1 – Change Hard Disk From GPT to MBR

-Since you are already trying to install Windows that means you have the bootable media available that can be a flash drive or DVD.
+Since you are already trying to install Windows, that means you have the bootable media available, which can be a flash drive or DVD.

 1. Turn off your computer.